Christmas in Puerto Rico

 A Christmas tree adorned with several traditional motifs.

 Extending from the last week of November to late-January, the celebration of Christmas in Puerto Rico is among the longest in the world.
 Commercially, stores sell Holiday merchandise as early as September.
 Product of a complex political history, autochthonous tradition has emerged along elements borrowed from Spain and later the United States.
 Among members of the Puerto Rican diaspora, Christmas is the period of the year where local traditions are practiced more openly.

-The long-standing cultural prevalence of Catholic practices adopted from Spain serve as the main basis of Puerto Rican Christmas tradition, but Protestant elements have systematically sipped into them after American sovereignty was imposed over the archipelago by the Treaty of Paris.
+The long-standing cultural prevalence of Catholic practices adopted from Spain serve as the main basis of Puerto Rican Christmas tradition, but Protestant elements have systematically been merged into them after American sovereignty was imposed over the archipelago by the Treaty of Paris.
 Most of the Hispanic influences can be seen in the practice of seasonal masses (i.e. Misa de Gallo and Misa de Aguinaldo), the music (i.e. Las Tunas, Décima, Parranda, Aguinaldos, Seises, Villancicos, etc.) and the actual celebration of Christmas, Three Kings Day, Santos Inocentes and the Octavas.
 External influence is most evident in the adoption of Santa Claus and the Christmas Tree, but also includes the handing of gifts on the 25th and the popularization of some Christmas Carols.
 In Puerto Rico, models of Bethlehem are displayed (a Spanish vestige) along American-style ornaments and decorations.

 History

 Spanish colonial administration

 When and where Christmas was first celebrated in the Americas is unclear, but it is believed that it was aboard a Spanish caravel somewhere near the Greater Antilles.
 Among the proposed theories is that Martín Alonzo Pinzón celebrated the first along the crew of La Pinta, while anchored at a bay in modern-day Aguada.
-At Puerto Rico, the Spanish traditions mingled with others of Taíno and African origin, leading to an endemic syncretism.
+In Puerto Rico, the Spanish traditions mingled with others of Taíno and African origin, leading to an endemic syncretism.
 The introduction of the Misal with the Misas de Aguinaldo in Puerto Rico dates back as far back as 1512, and their actual practice took place during this early period of colonization.
-These masses comes to a close with the Misa de Gallo, which is held at midnight on Christmas Eve.
+These masses come to a close with the Misa de Gallo, also called the Rooster's Mass, which is held at midnight on Christmas Eve.

 As with other places in Latin America, the core of the Christmas celebration remains the same festivities, the Christmas Eve feast, the midnight mass and the exchange of gifts for Three-Kings Day.
 However, a period of two to three weeks where people participate in public and private festivities where Afro-Caribbean rhythms are predominant differentiates it from other Iberoamerican locations.